 Guidelines and support

 There are printing terms of service to follow when using Pharos.
-The community may use printers for academic and personal documents, but are asked to use a copy machine to make copies of documents for personal use.
+The community may use printers for academic and personal documents, but are asked to use a copy machine to make multiple copies of documents.

 No Pharos print job should take longer than twenty minutes.
 It’s best to break big print jobs into smaller parts and release them when the printer is not in high demand.